Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data

-Our main result in Theorem \ref{thm: KPZ law local uniform comparison} of this paper strengthens quantitatively the absolute continuity result of \cite{sarkar2021brownian} for `meagerly' supported initial data (see Definition \ref{def: max support}) within a \textit{single} patch.
-Our proof of this result crucially depends upon refining certain aspects of the construction of the directed landscape in \cite{DOV}, the variational characterisation of the KPZ fixed point from \cite{sarkar2021brownian}, the Brownian Gibbs property of the parabolic Airy line ensemble established in \cite{corwin2014brownian}, the strong comparison against Brownian motion on compacts of inhomogeneous Brownian LPP (the Radon-Nikodym derivative of the law of the spatial increments against the Wiener measure $\mu$ on compacts being in $L^{\infty-}(\mu)$) established in \cite{tassopoulos2025inhomogeneousbrownian} (stated here as Theorem \ref{thm: main companion}), as well as technical inputs from \cite{dauvergne2021} and \cite{wu2025applicationsoptimaltransportdyson} used in estimating Brownian inverse acceptance probabilities with random boundary points and global modulus of continuity estimates for the stationary version of the Airy line ensemble respectively.
+Our main result in Theorem~\ref{thm: KPZ reg finitary} of this paper strengthens quantitatively the absolute continuity result of \cite{sarkar2021brownian} for finitarty initial data (see Definitions \ref{def: max support} and \ref{def: finitary}).
+Our proof of this result crucially depends upon refining certain aspects of the construction of the directed landscape in \cite{DOV}, the variational characterisation of the KPZ fixed point from \cite{sarkar2021brownian}, the Brownian Gibbs property of the parabolic Airy line ensemble established in \cite{corwin2014brownian}, the strong comparison against Brownian motion on compacts of inhomogeneous Brownian LPP (the Radon-Nikodym derivative of the law of the spatial increments against the Wiener measure $\mu$ on compacts being in $L^{\infty-}(\mu)$) established in \cite{tassopoulos2025inhomogeneousbrownian} (stated here as Theorem~\ref{thm: main companion}), as well as technical inputs from \cite{dauvergne2021} and \cite{wu2025applicationsoptimaltransportdyson} used in estimating Brownian inverse acceptance probabilities with random boundary points and global modulus of continuity estimates for the stationary version of the Airy line ensemble respectively.